University of Maryland

 Department of Computer Science

-The Department of Computer Science is committed to building a diverse faculty pre-eminent in its mission of research, teaching, and service to the community, and it especially encourages applications from women and underrepresented minorities.
+The Department of Computer Science is committed to building a diverse faculty pre-eminent in its missions of research, teaching, and service to the community, and it especially encourages applications from women and underrepresented minorities.
 In addition, candidates who have experience engaging with a diverse range of faculty, staff, and students and contributing to a climate of inclusivity are encouraged to discuss their perspectives on these subjects in their application materials.

 The University of Maryland, College Park, was founded in 1856 and is the flagship institution in the University System of Maryland.
 Its 1,250-acre College Park campus is minutes away from Washington, D.C., the nexus of the nation’s legislative, executive, and judicial centers.
 This unique proximity to business and technology leaders, federal departments and agencies, three international airports, and a myriad of research organizations, embassies, think tanks, cultural centers, and non-profit organizations offers unique opportunities for engagement for faculty and students.